learn-with-tony/nyc-otters-2017-phase1/readings/being-at-dev-bootcamp.md

 At all times, be kind to yourself and others.

 At all times, bring your whole self to bear on the problems in front of you.
 There is a piece of each of you that knows what it means to work tirelessly and relentlessly.
 Find it and embrace it.
-We have created a space and community designed to support individuals who embark on a journey of extraordinary effort, and we're here to help guide you on that journey.
+We have created a space and community designed to support individuals who embark on a journey of extraordinary effort, and we're here to help guide and support you on that journey.
 The rest is up to you.